 Coming Events

-Spread the word!
-The Friends of Prime Hook offers free bird walks at the Refuge on the first Saturday of each month (Sep2024-Jun2025).
-Our club provides the leaders for these walks.
-Check the Friends' webpage for details.
+Did you know that Friends of Prime Hook NWR offers free bird walks at the Refuge on the first Saturday of each month?
+Our club provides the leaders for these walks, which will be held Jan-June 2025.
+Start time is 8:00AM.

 2024 Road Runners are (L to R) Sue Gruver, Rob Blye, Tom Stock, Sharon Lynn, Carol Blye, Rob Schroeder, and Nancy Cunningham.